5c077m4n/path-jump/README.md

 # Path Jump

-A tiny cli tool to help you jump to the dir you want.
+A tiny cli tool to help you jump to the dir you want base on your history

 ### Installation